rsmbl/Resemble.js/README.md

 diff.scaleToSameSize();
 ```

-You can also change the comparison method after the first analysis.
+You can also change the comparison method after the first analysis:

 ```javascript
 // diff.ignoreNothing();